As Sao Paulo goes into coronavirus lockdown, China offers to help Brazil

-SAO PAULO/BRASILIA (Reuters) - Brazil’s President Jair Bolsonaro patched up a diplomatic spat with China on Tuesday in a call with President Xi Jinping, with the two agreeing to fight the spread of coronavirus together, as Brazil’s largest city went into its first day of lockdown.
+SAO PAULO/BRASILIA (Reuters) - Brazil’s President Jair Bolsonaro patched up a diplomatic spat with China on Tuesday, agreeing in a call with President Xi Jinping to fight the spread of coronavirus together as Brazil’s largest city went into its first day of lockdown.

 The dispute began last week when Bolsonaro’s son blamed Chinese authoritarianism for preventing faster action against the coronavirus, drawing blistering comments from China’s ambassador to Brazil and entangling the upper reaches of the Brazilian government in the row.